Virus Protection

 What happens if my personal computer becomes infected?

-• Students: If your computer is infected with malware that is self-spreading (via e-mail or over the network in some fashion) or your computer is suspected of having malware because it is displaying symptoms of infection over the network, Information Technology will block Internet access from your computer until the infection has been removed and the ResNet Office has witnessed a scan for malware on your computer indicating the computer is clean.
+• If your computer is infected with malware that is self-spreading (via e-mail or over the network in some fashion) or your computer is suspected of having malware because it is displaying symptoms of infection over the network, Information Technology will block Internet access from your computer until the infection has been removed and the ResNet Office has witnessed a scan for malware on your computer, indicating the computer is clean.

-• Faculty/Staff: Information Technology does not provide support for personally-owned computers.
-You may refer to the ResNet FAQ at http://www.saintmarys.edu/resnet/resnetfaq for guidance or find a reputable technical support provider off-campus.
+• Information Technology does not provide support for personally-owned computers.
+You may wish to use Bitdefender or Malwarebytes to try and remove the malware on your own or find a reputable technical support provider off-campus.

 What happens if my College-owned computer becomes infected?